wnoliveira/thd_implementation/README.md

 ## Results

 The results at high sampling periods (greatter than 2 seconds) was equivalent to *thd* function of Matlab.
-In lower sampling periods (0.8 ~ 1.4 seconds) the proposed method show best results, compared to exactly thd value (calculated before).
+In lower sampling periods (0.8 ~ 1.4 seconds) the proposed method show better results when compared to exactly thd value (calculated before).

 ## Contribution